teambit/bit/docs/workspace.md

 #### Creating new components

 The inline_components directory plays a vital role when creating code components.
-When you issue the `bit create` command, the component is created there, ready to be implemnted tested.
+When you issue the `bit create` command, the component is created there, ready to be implemented tested.

 Moving components from the inline directory to the local scope (.bit directory), you need to use the `bit commit <component ID>` command.